- Inna Khazan

 Perhaps you want to spend more time in nature, but you’re not sure where to start.
 One of the best things you can do is begin a mindfulness routine out of doors.
 While practicing mindfulness indoors is healthy, too, practicing it outdoors is even more beneficial for your mental health because being in nature helps your brain unwind, and your body relax.
 Give yourself some time to practice mindfulness of nature: notice what you see around you and concentrate on what you hear, smell, touch, and perhaps even taste.
 With nature-focused meditation, you may find it easier to let go of your stress and stay focused on what’s important in life.

 Additionally, going for a walk in nature can have beneficial effects on your mental health.
 For example, one study found that people who walk in the forest have lower heart rates compared to higher heart rates of those who walk in the city.
 Heart rate variability refers to the difference in time between one heartbeat and the next and reflects your nervous system’s ability to regulate itself.
 The higher your heart rate variability, the better you will be able to self-regulate.
 So if you go for walks in a natural setting on a regular basis, your nervous system will be more equipped to stay balanced and deal with stress.

 Whether you want help dealing with anxiety, depression, or any other mental health issue, having a daily routine of spending time in nature can help you release tension, experience peace of mind, and feel more connected to the world around you.
-If you would like to learn more about how we can help you, you can use the contact page, or call 617-231-0011 for a free, 15-minute phone consultation.
+If you would like to learn more about additional ways to get help, contact our Boston, MA office by using the contact page, or calling 617-231-0011.
+We're happy to provide a free, 15-minute phone consultation.